SzaroBury/RespectCounter/README.md

 # RespectCounter (work in progress)

-Simple .NET + React application that allows users to express their opinion on various public figures, their quotes and actions.
+.NET + React application that allows users to express their opinion on various public figures, their quotes and actions.

 ## Target main functionalities:
 - Users can propose public figures.